Overview

 Important:

+This article is for developers who want to create a new connector type to connect to a data source not currently supported.
 It walks you through the MySQL connector implementation to teach you how to develop a connector for relational databases.
 However, many of the concepts also apply to creating a connector to other types of data sources.

 Understand a connector’s responsibilities